Currently, Rob is the number 1 contender in the UFC Middleweight Division

 2012 was a breakout year for Whittaker, and after some glittering performances on the local Australian MMA scene, he earned a place on the globally televised UFC Series, “The Ultimate Fighter– The Smashes”.
 Robert went on to win the series, confirming a contract offer from the UFC and a decision to stop playing Rugby League and to pursue a full time professional career as an MMA athlete.

-Currently on a 9 fight unbeaten streak in the UFC, Robert created history as Australia/New Zealand’s first to claim a UFC Championship Belt after defeating #1 ranked middleweight contender, Yoel Romero at UFC213 in Las Vegas, NV.
+On a 9 fight unbeaten streak in the UFC, Robert created history as Australia/New Zealand’s first to claim a UFC Championship Belt after defeating #1 ranked middleweight contender, Yoel Romero at UFC213 in Las Vegas, NV.
 He once again defeated Romero at UFC225 in June of 2018, cementing him as the undisputed champion of the UFC middleweight division.

 On November 14 2018, Rob received the prestigious GQ Sportsman Of The Year award in Sydney.
+Currently, Rob is the number 1 contender in the UFC Middleweight Division.

 5 SUBMISSION (24%)